MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 - To load data from Azure Storage into [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)], use a Shared Access Signature (SAS token).
 - `CREDENTIAL` is only required if the data has been secured. `CREDENTIAL` isn't required for data sets that allow anonymous access.
-- When the `TYPE` = `BLOB_STORAGE` the credential must be created using `SHARED ACCESS SIGNATURE` as the identity.
+- When the `TYPE` = `BLOB_STORAGE` and the location prefix is https, the credential must be created using `SHARED ACCESS SIGNATURE` as the identity.
 Furthermore, the SAS token should be configured as follows:
   - Exclude the leading `?` when configured as the secret
   - Have at least read permission on the file that should be loaded (for example `srt=o&sp=r`)
   - Use a valid expiration period (all dates are in UTC time).
+-  Note that when connecting to the Azure Storage via the WASB[s] connector, authentication must be done with a storage account key, not with a shared access signature (SAS).

 For an example of using a `CREDENTIAL` with `SHARED ACCESS SIGNATURE` and `TYPE` = `BLOB_STORAGE`, see [Create an external data source to execute bulk operations and retrieve data from Azure Storage into SQL Database](#c-create-an-external-data-source-for-bulk-operations-retrieving-data-from-azure-storage)